-$$y{is} = \alpha + \beta T_s + \gamma_d N{ds}^T + \boldsymbol{x}{is} \boldsymbol{\delta} + \epsilon{is}. \tag{19}$$
+$$y{is} = \alpha + \beta T_s + \gamma_d N{ds}^T + \boldsymbol{x}{is} \boldsymbol{\delta} + \epsilon{is}.$$ (19)

-Notably, our test does not require including $N{ds}$ in the model, as in equation (18), since this term is essential for capturing cross-school externalities but redundant when testing for smooth fixed effects.
+Notably, our test does not require including N{ds} in the model, as in equation (18), since this term is essential for capturing cross-school externalities but redundant when testing for smooth fixed effects.
 If smooth fixed effects are detected, the next step is to apply the Hausman-like specification test in (16) to determine the optimal distance at which they no longer pose a problem for inference.
 Given the structural similarity between QM- and MK-type regressions, this distance allows us to specify an MK-type model that effectively captures cross-school externalities while minimizing potential bias from locally smooth, correlated unobservables.

 Table 4, Column 5, shows that the null hypothesis of non-smooth fixed effects can be rejected at all distances except 2 kilometers, indicating the presence of smooth, correlated unobservables.
-Additionally, Column 6 reveals that 4 kilometers is the first distance threshold at which we fail to reject the null hypothesis that ND and NW estimators are equal.
-Interestingly, at 5 kilometers, the null hypothesis is rejected again, but from 6 kilometers onward, it is no longer rejected.
-We interpret this as evidence that some smooth fixed effects may persist beyond 4 kilometers, suggesting that the MK-type model should account for a finer specification of externalities up to 6 kilometers.
-This specification helps control for
+Additionally, Column 6 reveals that 4 kilometers is the first distance threshold at which we fail to reject the null hypothesis that ND and NW estimators are equal.17 Interestingly, at 5 kilometers, the null hypothesis is

-&lt;sup>15We specifically refer to Columns 2 and 3 of Table B.1 in the Miguel and Kremer (2014, replication manual), which updates the results in Table 7 of the published paper.
+15We specifically refer to Columns 2 and 3 of Table B.1 in the Miguel and Kremer (2014, replication manual), which updates the results in Table 7 of the published paper.
 We thank the authors for kindly providing us with the matrix reporting the geographical distance between schools.

-&lt;sup>16It is important to note that, while MK present average treatment effects from a probit model, our LPM replication closely approximate their results.
+16It is important to note that, while MK present average treatment effects from a probit model, our LPM replication closely approximate their results.

-&lt;sup>17The test statistic is computed by contrasting the $\hat{\beta}$ coefficient in model (18), after partialling out all other regressors.
+17The test statistic is computed by contrasting the $\hat{\beta}$ coefficient in model (18), after partialling out all other regressors.